The future of commissioning for social care

 Be human, be visible

-Sometimes the complexity of commissioning projects – its rules and regulations – prevents commissioners from being open and talking to people on the ground.
+Sometimes the complexity of procurement-focused commissioning – its rules and regulations – prevents commissioners from being open and talking to people on the ground.
 We need to reflect on what we are doing and why, and who are we doing it for.
+For example, people with learning disabilities, supported by FPLD, are leading a call to action to commissioners to move beyond the decades of policies that have failed to 'level up' rights and outcomes.
 We need to know if what we are doing works.
 We can only know that by listening to people, by being visible and accountable to local citizens.

-Being human see disabled people as valuable in our society and having the same life opportunities as their peers.SCIE co-production network
+Being human sees disabled people as valuable in our society and having the same life opportunities as their peers.SCIE co-production network

 The message from citizens is to reach out and be inclusive.
 Co-production is right and it is more efficient too.
 Don’t commission or plan things that people don’t want.
 Ensure there are varied and broad ways for people to be involved in decision making.
-Hammersmith & Fulham have developed a commissioning checklist that they are starting to test.
+Hammersmith & Fulham in their commitment to 'doing things with residents not to them' have developed a commissioning checklist that they are starting to test.
 They expect that early and open conversations will shape things differently.
-By asking a different question, people will identify different solutions.
+By asking a different question or an open question, people will identify different solutions.
 It is citizens who live with the consequences of commissioning decisions, so they are strongly invested in getting things right.

 Support a vision for better lives